DataDog/hiring-engineers/answers.md

 The option seems to be rather simple but is indeed very powerful.
 As described in the [Datadog Docs](https://docs.datadoghq.com/monitors/notifications/?tab=is_alert#tag-variables) there are many pre-build template and conditional variables available that allow you to highly customize your Datadog notifications.
-With the help of the documentation we can

 Copy and paste the following script to the notification box in your Monitor settings: